 dye E 129.

-The drug "Omeprazole" is supplied to pharmacies in the form of capsules packed in a blister pack in most cases, 10 pcs.
+The medicine “Omeprazole” is supplied to pharmacies in the form of capsules, packed in blister packs, in most cases, 10 pieces each.
 Actually, the drug itself is a spherical pellet of white or light yellow color.
 The cap of the medicine capsules is red, the body is white.
-The active substance they include 10, 20 or 40 mg.
+They contain 10, 20 or 40 mg of active substance.

-You can buy in pharmacies and tablets "Omeprazole".
-Instructions for use are almost the same as for capsules.
-The active substance in the composition of the drug in this form also includes 10, 20 or 40 milligrams.
+Omeprazole tablets can also be purchased at pharmacies.
+Their instructions for use are almost the same as those for capsules.
+The drug in this form also contains 10, 20 or 40 milligrams of the active substance.

 "Omeprazole": pharmacological group

 This drug is classified by doctors as a proton pump inhibitor.
-Drugs of this group are able to suppress H + -K + -ATPase on the membrane of cells of the gastric mucosa.
-The main purpose of the proton pump in the human body is the transfer of hydrogen ions from cells into the lumen of the stomach.
-Acting at the molecular level, such drugs suppress and prevent increased secretion after the patient has taken food.
+Medicines in this group are capable of suppressing H+-K+-ATPase on the cell membrane of the gastric mucosa.
+The main purpose of the proton pump in the human body is to transfer hydrogen ions from cells into the lumen of the stomach.
+Acting at the molecular level, such drugs suppress and prevent increased secretion after the patient eats food.

-Medicines of the pharmacological group "Omeprazole" in case of prolonged use can cause atrophy of the gastric mucosa in patients, as well as campylobacter gastroenteritis.
-In addition, such drugs often disrupt the dynamic balance of the microflora of the colon.
+Medications of the pharmacological group "Omeprazole" in case of long-term use can cause atrophy of the gastric mucosa in patients, as well as Campylobacter gastroenteritis.
+In addition, such drugs often disrupt the dynamic balance of the colon microflora.

-The funds of this group begin to act on the patient's body rather quickly.
+The drugs of this group begin to act on the patient’s body quite quickly.
 Patients usually feel the effect of taking Omeprazole within the first hour.
-At the same time, the medicines of this group are able to maintain their beneficial effect on the body of patients for a long time - about a day.
+At the same time, medications in this group can retain their beneficial effects on the patient’s body for a long time—about a day.

-In pharmacology, "omeprazole" refers to proton inhibitors.
-And like many other drugs of this group, in the human body it is rapidly absorbed inside the digestive canal.
+In pharmacology, Omeprazole is a proton inhibitor.
+And like many other drugs in this group, in the human body it is quickly absorbed inside the digestive canal.
 Omeprazole is 90% bound to plasma proteins.
-At the same time, it is almost completely metabolized in the liver, and then excreted by the kidneys.
+At the same time, it is almost completely metabolized in the liver and then excreted by the kidneys.

 Indications for use

-The pharmacological action of "Omeprazole" was discussed by us above.
-This drug, in addition to gastric and duodenal ulcers, can be prescribed for such, for example, diseases as:
+The pharmacological action of Omeprazole was discussed above.
+This drug, in addition to stomach and duodenal ulcers, can be prescribed for diseases such as:

 ulcerogenic adenoma of the pancreas;